qingyuan-wu/Sudoku-Solver/README.md

 # Sudoku-Solver
 A Sudoku solver using backtracking.
+The solver can solve any valid Sudoku, and outputs multiple solutions if the puzzle is not proper.